Social Security Disability

 If your group health insurance is paying your bills, please make sure to bring that to our attention, especially if they have filed a lien or you have signed a Reimbursement Agreement.
 The same thing is true for short term disability benefits and long term disability benefits.
 Most disability plans typically state that they do not pay for work-related injuries.
 However, if your workers' compensation case is disputed, you may start receiving short term disability or long term disability benefits.
 They may also require a pay back in the event of a settlement or if you are successful at trial on your workers' compensation case.
 If you are receiving short term disability and/or long term disability benefits, please make sure that we know so we can include those monies in the settlement negotiations or in trial preparations.

-GRAND RAPIDS PERSONAL INJURY ATTORNEY
+GRAND RAPIDS PERSONAL INJURY ATTORNEYS

 Have you been injured at work?
 If so, you might be entitled to workers' compensation.